dime-coin/electrumx-docs/How-To.rst

 Prerequisites
 =============

-**ElectrumX-Dime** should run on any flavour of unix.
+**ElectrumX-Dime** should run on any flavour of unix but this guide assumes the user is running Ubuntu 22.04 LTS (x64).
 It has also been succesfully run on MacOS and DragonFlyBSD.
 It won't run out-of-the-box on Windows, but the changes required to make it do so should be small - pull requests are welcomed.